Dietes bicolor

-Dietes bicolor, the African iris, fortnight lily or yellow wild iris, is a clump-forming rhizomatous perennial plant with long sword-like evergreen pale green leaves, growing from multiple fans at the base of the clump.
+Dietes bicolor, the African iris, butterfly flag, fortnight lily, or peacock flower, is a clump-forming rhizomatous perennial plant with long sword-like evergreen pale green leaves, growing from multiple fans at the base of the clump.
 This species belongs to the iris family Iridaceae.
 It can form large clumps if left undisturbed for years.
 It is commonly cultivated in its native South Africa, where it is often used in public gardens, beautification of commercial premises and along roadsides.
 It is also cultivated in mild temperate zones elsewhere.

 The blooms, appearing in spring and summer, are pale yellow with three dark purple spots, which may be so dark as to appear black.
 Each is surrounded by an orange outline.
 They are followed by a capsule that may bend the flower stalks to the ground.
 Ripe seeds (dark brown in colour) are dispersed when the capsule dries and splits.

 The leaves of Dietes bicolor are narrower than those of Dietes grandiflora and Dietes iridioides, and tend to arch more.